gauravmeee/My_md_Notes/6. Programming/Doubts/CPP_Data.md

 `nullptr` is a keyword introduced in C++11 that represents a null pointer of type std::nullptr_t, providing type safety.

 ---
+#### Data structures that do not support direct access via an index:

+1. **Linked List**:
+   - In both singly and doubly linked lists, elements are stored in nodes, with each node pointing to the next (and sometimes the previous) node.
+You cannot directly access an element by index; instead, you must traverse the list from the head to reach the desired node.

+2. **Queue**:
+   - A queue operates on a First-In-First-Out (FIFO) principle.
+Access to elements is restricted to the front (for removal) and the back (for insertion).
+There is no direct access to elements in the middle of the queue.

+3. **Stack**:
+   - A stack operates on a Last-In-First-Out (LIFO) principle.
+Similar to a queue, you can only access the top element, and there is no direct access to other elements.

+4. **Priority Queue (Heap)**:
+   - As mentioned earlier, a priority queue typically implemented with a heap structure only allows access to the top element.
+You cannot directly access elements by index.

+5. **Set and Map (unordered_set, unordered_map, set, map)**:
+   - In `std::set` and `std::map`, elements are typically organized in a binary search tree (for ordered versions) or a hash table (for unordered versions).
+Direct indexing is not supported; you must use iterators or lookup functions to access elements.

+6. **Tree-Based Data Structures (e.g., Binary Search Tree, AVL Tree, Red-Black Tree)**:
+   - In tree structures, elements are accessed via pointers or references by navigating the tree, rather than using an index.

+*Note:* Data structures that do not support direct access via an index are typically non-linear or do not store elements in a contiguous memory block.
+These data structures typically require traversal or specific access functions to locate or manipulate elements.

+---

 ### Common Integers in  C++